ubunatic/mm2wiki/README.md

 		node build.js

 2. TODO: add usage section when command line tool version is ready.
-Currently only the test case is supported
+Currently only the test case is supported.

 mm2wiki Installation
 -----------------------